#Regenerative 01. Jul 2025

 Treatment outcomes

-At the 12-month follow-up, the implant in region #16 exhibited healthy peri-implant soft tissues, with no signs of inflammation, bleeding on probing, or suppuration.
-Probing depths were reduced and remained within limits.
-Radiographic evaluation demonstrated significant bone fill in the previously compromised area, with stable marginal bone levels and clear evidence of graft integration.
-The reinserted prosthesis functioned without complications, and occlusal parameters remained stable throughout the follow-up period.
-Both the patient and clinician expressed high satisfaction with the outcome, particularly regarding the preservation of the original prosthesis, the resolution of clinical symptoms, and the regeneration of lost bone.
-This case demonstrated the potential for combining electrolytic decontamination with GBR to achieve favorable functional and biological outcomes in the treatment of peri-implantitis.
+At the 12-month follow-up, the implant in region #16 showed healthy peri-implant tissues, with no signs of inflammation, bleeding on probing, or suppuration.
+Probing depths remained within normal limits, and radiographic evaluation confirmed stable marginal bone levels.
+The reinserted prosthesis worked without complications, and occlusal parameters remained stable.
+Both the patient and the clinician were highly satisfied with the outcome, particularly due to the resolution of symptoms, the preservation of the original prosthesis, and the regeneration of lost bone.

 Author’s testimonial